-- Capping the age of London's taxi and private hire cars and introduce a diesel vehicle scrappage scheme;
+- cap the age of London's taxis and private hire cars and introduce a diesel vehicle scrappage scheme;

-- Setting new and tighter standards for the London Low Emission Zone;
+- set new and tighter standards for the London Low Emission Zone.

-- Encouraging the uptake of electric and other low emission vehicles;
+- encourage people to use electric and other low emission vehicles.

 To reduce emissions from buildings and developments we are:

 - increasing energy efficiency through the Mayor's RE:NEW programme and RE:FIT public buildings retrofit programme, saving tonnes of oxides of nitrogen and carbon dioxide.